sshipway/check_rbl/README.md

 DO NOT call this plugin more often than once an hour as it can overload the servers and cause you to be blocked.

+Use the `-z` option for Zabbix mode (non-HTML and always zero exit status).
+Zabbix users can check for the string *LISTED* in their triggers.